New Zealand election date in doubt as COVID-19 returns

 Authorities were still trying to piece together the movements of those infected and the source of the latest infections remained unknown.

-But national director-general of health Ashley Bloomfield said tests were under way to see if the virus could have been imported via freight, then picked up by a male member of the family, who worked in a cool room for imported goods.
+But national director-general of health Ashley Bloomfield said tests were under way to see if the virus could have been imported via freight.

-"We know the virus can survive within refrigerated environments for quite some time," he said, revealing a team was at the Auckland site where the man worked.

 If the theory is proven, it could have profound implications for international trade flows already battered by the months-long pandemic.